ScalaWilliam/Work/rules.md

    - I am not obliged to pay you if I'm not happy.
    - I do not take any taxation responsibility.
    - Small units of work = less risk than going to an interview.
+- Large units of work?
+Split it up, create issues.
+For reasonable units, I pay $5.